9dots/tech-and-tape/3-5/grade-3-archived/lesson-plans/lesson-1.md

 ## 2. Engage: What is Code (5 min)
 Participation: Whole Class, Unplugged

-- [ ] **Define** code and present each of the examples on “Code is Everywhere”.
+- [ ] **Define** code and present each of the examples on “Code is Everywhere."

 <iconp type="question">What is code?</iconp>
 <iconp type="answer">A set of instructions designed to be carried out by a computer.
-It is the instructions someone wrote to make your website, app, game, etc. run.</iconp>
+It is the instructions someone wrote to make your website, app, or game run.</iconp>

 > > “Code is everywhere.
-Everywhere we look computer programs are running code to run our world.
+Computer programs are running code to help run our world.
 Code is what creates the website or computer programs we use.
-Being a coder is about producing, not just consuming.”
+Being a coder is about creating, not just consuming.”

 <note>![slides-code2](./lesson-1/images/slides-code2.jpeg)
 ![slides-code3](./lesson-1/images/slides-code3.jpeg)</note>